dtcenter/MET/met/docs/Users_Guide/grid-stat.rst

   sample_obs.nc
   GridStatConfig

-In the second example, the Grid-Stat tool will verify the model data in the sample_fcst.nc NetCDF output of pcp_combine, using the observations in the sample_obs.nc NetCDF output of pcp_combine, and applying the configuration options specified in the GridStatConfig file.
+In the second example, the Grid-Stat tool will verify the model data in the sample_fcst.nc NetCDF output of **pcp_combine**, using the observations in the sample_obs.nc NetCDF output of **pcp_combine**, and applying the configuration options specified in the GridStatConfig file.
 Because the model and observation files contain only a single field of accumulated precipitation, the GridStatConfig file should be configured to specify that only accumulated precipitation be verified.

 .. _grid_stat-configuration-file:

 grid_stat configuration file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The default configuration file for the Grid-Stat tool, named GridStatConfig_default, can be found in the installed share/met/config directory.
-Other versions of the configuration file are included in scripts/config.
+The default configuration file for the Grid-Stat tool, named GridStatConfig_default, can be found in the installed **share/met/config** directory.
+Other versions of the configuration file are included in **scripts/config**.
 We recommend that users make a copy of the default (or other) configuration file prior to modifying it.
 The contents are described in more detail below.

 Note that environment variables may be used when editing configuration files, as described in :ref:`PB2NC Configuration File <pb2nc configuration file>` for the PB2NC tool.